 After graduating from law school, he landed his first legal job at St. Ambrose Housing Center, helping Baltimore City families facing mortgage and tax sale foreclosure.

-Currently, he provides free legal assistance to city residents in the areas of landlord and tenant laws, debt collection, and criminal expungement.
+Currently, he provides legal assistance to city residents in the areas of landlord and tenant laws, debt collection, and criminal expungement.